How To Sit and Stand Up Properly When Experiencing Back Pain

 First, here’s what NOT to do.

 1. “Nose over toes.”
-You may have heard this common saying, which refers to keeping your nose aligned over your toes while standing up.
+You may have heard this common saying: keeping your nose aligned over your toes while standing up.
 While this recommendation has its place, it can be painful during an episode of back pain.

 2. Be seated too far back in a chair.
 If you’re seated too far back or slouching in a chair, it requires you to bend forward much further.

 3. Uncontrolled descent or “plop.”
-This could occur as a result of decreased leg strength or because your back has become sensitive to forward bending.
+This could occur due to decreased leg strength or because your back has become sensitive to forward bending.

 4. Use your hands instead of your leg and hips.
 A lack of hip strength makes your body resort to other methods to support you while standing up, including using your hands.
 While this can be an appropriate strategy at times, we want to encourage our bodies to recover and resume normal function.